Deep-fried Mars bar

-A deep-fried Mars bar (also known as a battered Mars Bar) is a Mars-brand chocolate bar covered in batter then deep fried in oil.
+A deep-fried Mars bar (also known as a battered Mars bar) is a Mars-brand chocolate bar covered in batter then deep fried in oil.
 The dish originated at a chip shop in Scotland as a novelty item.
 Since various mass media began reporting on the practice in the mid-1990s – often as a critical commentary on how unhealthy the Scottish diet was – the popularity of the dish has spread.

-Preparation

-The dish is prepared using standard commercial Mars bars.
-The chocolate bar is typically chilled before battering, to prevent it from excessively melting as it is fried.
-It is coated in flour batter of the type commonly used for deep-frying fish, sausages, and other similar foods, then immersed in boiling fat or oil, until the batter is cooked.

 Origin

 The origins of the deep-fried Mars bar are disputed.
 John Davie claimed to have invented it in 1992 in The Haven Chip Bar (now The Carron) in Stonehaven, near Aberdeen on Scotland's northeast coast.
-It received rapidly escalating media attention after Aberdeen Evening Express writer Alastair Dalton reported on 23 August 1995, "HOT chocolate has become this summer’s sizzler in Stonehaven chip shop.
+It received rapidly escalating media attention after Aberdeen Evening Express writer Alastair Dalton reported on 23 August 1995, "HOT chocolate has become this summer's sizzler in Stonehaven chip shop.
 Mars Bars, deep-fried in batter, are being snapped up by sweet-toothed teenagers.
-The craze started when the school holidays began and has quickly taken hold says Ingram Mowatt (41), owner of The Haven, Allardice Terrace. " The article included a quote from Mars spokesperson who said this was the most unusual way they had come across of enjoying a Mars bar.
+The craze started when the school holidays began and has quickly taken hold says Ingram Mowatt (41), owner of The Haven, Allardice Terrace. " The article included a quote from a Mars spokesperson, who said this was the most unusual way they had come across of enjoying a Mars bar.
 The following day the story was picked up and run in the Daily Record in an article titled "Mars supper, please".
-Scottish broadsheets The Herald and The Scotsman ran the story the following day and the UK broadsheets the day after, each adding their own cultural slant.
-On the fifth day, Keith Chegwin performed taste tests on The Big Breakfast TV programme and the story was covered by the BBC World Service.

-Other chip shops have disputed the Carron's claim.
-Tom Cummings, former owner of Duncan Street Chip Shop in Banff, stated he had sold fried Mars bars in the 1980s, and that he had copied the recipe from the since defunct Dodie’s Chip Shop in Buckie.
+Other chip shops have disputed Carron's claim.
+Tom Cummings, the former owner of Duncan Street Chip Shop in Banff, stated that he had sold fried Mars bars in the 1980s, and he had copied the recipe from the since defunct Dodie's Chip Shop in Buckie on the Moray Firth coast.

 Popularity

+The peculiar snack caught worldwide attention.
+In 1998, The Calgary Sun jokingly published an article with: "Welcome to Britain.
+Official motto: Out of the Frying Pan and Into The Deep Frier."

 After the food was mentioned in 2004 by Jay Leno on NBC's Tonight Show in the United States, The Lancet commissioned the University of Dundee to validate the association between Scotland and the deep-fried Mars bar.
 It undertook a telephone questionnaire survey of 627 fish and chip shops in Scotland, 62% of which responded, and found: